 Our lives and our gifts are a lot like that and we are a lot like Bruce in our approach.

-We each have gifts and talents that God has put within us.
+We each have gifts and talents within us.

 And life and it’s up and downs will test those gifts and talents.
-And we even at times hear the enemy of God cracking the whip trying to scare us, trying to intimidate us.
+And we even at times hear the voices of discouragement which surround us cracking the whip trying to scare us, trying to intimidate us, trying to keep us from expressing our talent, our gift.

 Cracking the whip, cracking the whip.